cameronbourke/react-native-cp-update-button/README.md

 For more advanced usages for `react-native-cp-update-button`, check out examples `2 & 3` within the example app.
 For an example on how to animate the update button without using the default animation, check out example `4`.
 This will outline how you can utilise React Native's `Animate API` to achieve more complex interactions and animations when a new version becomes available.

 ## Components
-`react-native-cp-update-button` is made up of three React components that provide the building blocks to quickly add a button to allow your users to update their version of the app installed.
+`react-native-cp-update-button` is made up of two React components that provide the building blocks to quickly add a button to allow your users to update their version of the app installed.

 #### `<UpdateAppButton />`
 This component gives you the ability to simply invoke a function to show a confirmation prompt to the user that will update the app immediately when the confirmation button is pressed.